Union Trust Building (Seattle)

 The Union Trust Building is a commercial building in Seattle, Washington, United States.
 Located in the city's Pioneer Square neighborhood, on the corner of Main Street and Occidental Way South (Occidental Mall), it was one of the first rehabilitated buildings in the neighborhood, which is now officially a historic district.
 In the 1960s, when Pioneer Square was better known as "Skid Road", architect Ralph Anderson purchased the building from investor Sam Israel for $50,000 and set about remodeling it, a project that set a pattern for the next several decades of development in the neighborhood.
 Anderson also rehabilitated the adjacent Union Trust Annex.

 History

 Before the Fire

 The entire lot now occupied by the Union Trust Building (the 1893 portion) was originally filled by the 3-story Pacific House, one of the larger wood-frame hotels in Pioneer Square.
 Designed by Boone & Meeker, It was built from late 1883 to early 1884 by soon-to-be territorial governor Watson C. Squire and was operated by Eben A. Thorndyke.
 By 1885 The hotel went into receivership and all the fixtures were auctioned off.
-It continued on under new management until the great fire and despite the announcement of plans for a 3-story brick hotel, the site would remain vacant for the next several years afterwards.
+It continued on under new management until the great fire and despite the announcement of plans for a 3-story brick hotel to take its place immediately, the site would remain vacant for the next several years afterwards.